GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### AFK
 - typical combo is Striker Drone and Assault Turret
-- try to focus both of your skills on the same target to maximize single target dps
+- try to focus both of your skills on the same target to maximize single target DPS
 - not meant to deal lots of damage on its own (except when running several with an Artificer Hive)
 - good for taking aggro off you, your teammates and for tracking moving targets
 - bad for quickly bursting down mobs and against groups